 I didn’t really think about looking for records or hunting down Vinyl Chapters in Vietnam, but I guess it was always in the back of my mind as I wandered around.
 I was visiting two of the country’s major cities: Ho Chi Minh in the south and Hanoi in the north.
-I started off at Ho Chi Minh, and after a couple of days of sightseeing and aimless wandering, happened across a small dusty shop with antiques in the window.
+I started off at Ho Chi Minh, and after a couple of days of sightseeing, happened across a small, dusty shop with antiques in the window.
 Something caught my eye as I walked past.
 I looked back only to see a beautiful old ‘His Master’s Voice’ Grammar phone sitting in the shop-front.

 The Seed Is Planted…

 This chance encounter made me think; whilst I was out there, I might be able to hunt down people to use as ‘Vinyl Chapters’ for the website.
-Obviously, I was in Vietnam to relax, take in the sights and sounds, but I thought if the chance came along, I’d take it.
-I was leaving the city that evening, and wouldn’t be in another major city until the end of my trip so decided to go with the flow and enjoy traveling until arriving in Hanoi.
+Obviously, I was in Vietnam to relax and take in the sights, but I thought if the chance came along, I’d take it.
+I was leaving Ho Chi Minh that evening, and wouldn’t be in another major city until the end of my trip so decided to go with the flow and enjoy traveling until arriving in Hanoi.

 The Hunt Begins

 My first step was to use our trusty old friend, the Internet.
 I grabbed my phone, connected to the dodgy hotel wifi, and typed ‘vinyl records in Hanoi’ into Google.
-I was pleasantly surprised to quickly find a couple of leads that were within walking distance.
+I was pleasantly surprised to quickly discover a couple of leads that were within walking distance.
 The first was on an old internet forum talking about a place called Fox DVD Shop.
-Apparently, the owner was a big vinyl fan and I hoped he would be happy to talk about his collection and pose for a photo, if I could track him down.
-The only downside was that the internet post was from 8 years ago, so the likeliness of an old DVD shop still being around was pretty slim.
+Apparently, the owner was a big vinyl fan and I hoped he would be happy to talk about his collection if I could track him down.
+The only downside was that the internet post was from 8 years ago.
+The likeliness of an old DVD shop still being around was pretty slim.